Smartling/SmartlingHelp/_articles/learning/best-practices/best-practice-how-many-linguistic-packages-should-you-have.md

 ---
 layout: article
-title: 'Best Practice: How Many Linguistic Packages should you have'
+title: How Many Linguistic Packages should you have
 draft: false
 Applies to:
   GDN: true